codeski/codeski.github.io/_posts/2021-07-04-react_-_creating_a_timer.markdown

    componentDidMount(){
        // access to this. & .setState
        // good for using fetch
-       // this.makeTimer() // if invoked before the user receives the UI
+       // this.makeTimer() // if invoked will update before user receives the UI
            // user would see a '1'
        this.interval =  setInterval(this.makeTimer, 1000)
        // UI starts at '0'